that-one-tom/n8n-nodes-miniflux/README.md

 # Changelog

+## 0.2.1

+* Version bump as I have messed up publishing the NPM package

 ## 0.2.0

 * Added *Original Article* option ([context](https://github.com/that-one-tom/n8n-nodes-miniflux/issues/2)).
 This feature can potentially result in a large number of HTTP requests being sent, so make sure you start with a low limit when enabling this option.